 FTP Voyager most powerful FTP client program for Windows 9x/Me/NT/2000/XP

-By default, FTP Client is available on Windows Computer.
-You can use FTP Commands on Command Prompt or PowerShell to transfer any data to and from a computer running a File Transfer Protocol Server
+By default an FTP Client is available on Windows computers.
+You can use FTP commands on the Command Prompt, or PowerShell to transfer any data to and from a computer running a File Transfer Protocol Server